 5 Reasons For Painful Sex

 About 20 percent of women in the US experience dyspareunia, which is defined as persistent and current painful sexual intercourse, at some point in their lives.
 It can contribute to feelings of depression and anxiety and have a significant impact on intimacy and personal relationships.
 Hormonal changes, pelvic diseases, and physical/ emotional trauma can cause dyspareunia.
-It can be described as an entry and/or a deep pain.
+It can be described as an entry and/or a deep pain in the pelvis with penetration.
 Pelvic floor physical therapy can help treat the soft tissue and muscles that become affected over time from these conditions.

 - Menopause.
 About half of postmenopausal women suffer from painful sexual intercourse.
-Drop in estrogen can lead to vulvar atrophy and dryness.
-The tissue outside of the vagina becomes fragile and can tear with friction.
-Topical creams, vaginal moisturizers, and lubricants are useful in treating the effects of menopause.
+During menopause, the drop in estrogen levels can lead to vulvar atrophy and dryness.
+This leads to the superficial tissues of the vagina getting fragile and can get irritated and tear with friction.
+Topical creams, vaginal moisturizers, and lubricants are useful in treating the effects of menopause by improving the health and texture of the vulvar tissue, maintaining lubrication and reducing irritation.

-- Breastfeeding.
+- Childbirth and Breastfeeding.
+Dyspareunia is common in 40-50% of women after delivery at 3 months postpartum.
+Studies show that severe perineal tears sustained during delivery or episiotomies are correlated with persistent dyspareunia.
+You may feel more superficial entry pain, such as a burning or stinging sensation with intercourse.
 If you are breastfeeding, you can also develop vaginal dryness due to the decreased levels of estrogen in your body.
-Vaginal moisturizing products can help as well as increased hydration and incorporating certain types of food with good fats into your diet, such as avocados.
+Using vaginal moisturizers and lubricant products frequently can help as well as increased water intake throughout the day.
+You can also incorporate certain types of food with good fats into your diet, such as avocados.

 - Physical or Emotional Trauma.
-Over time, our bodies react and adapt to trauma, leading to tightness of the pelvic floor, chronic pain, and increased sensitivity/ decreased threshold to pain.
-Physical trauma includes episiotomies and perineal tearing from a vaginal birth.
+Over time, our bodies react and adapt to physical and emotional trauma, leading to tightness of the pelvic floor, chronic pain, and increased sensitivity/ decreased threshold to pain.
+Past and ongoing emotional trauma can contribute to an upregulation or central sensitization of the nervous system.
+Over time, pain signals sent to the brain by your muscles become progressively amplified and your body will start to perceive these signals as harmful.

 - Abdominal Surgery.
-Undergoing a total abdominal hysterectomy or a cesarean results in scarring and adhesions of the abdominal wall.
-Besides weakening of the abdominal muscles, the pelvic floor can also become tight and weak, inhibiting or making intercourse painful.
+Undergoing a total abdominal hysterectomy or a cesarean results in pain, scarring, and adhesions of the abdominal wall.
+The abdomen can feel very restricted and affect breathing and movement.
+In addition to the abdominals becoming weakened, the pelvic floor can also become tight and weak, inhibiting or making intercourse painful.

 Reach me if I can answer any questions on physical therapy, serving you locally in New York City or anywhere online virtually through “telehealth“.